ava/use-http/docs/README.md

 Destructured
 -------------

 ⚠️ Do not destructure the `response` object!
+Details in [this video](https://youtu.be/gtEwjpXbSik?list=PLZIwrWkE9rCfYafpuEkF6swOtiqRX5r9i&t=131).
 Technically you can do it, but if you need to access the `response.ok` from, for example, within a component's onClick handler, it will be a stale value for `ok` where it will be correct for `response.ok`.  ️️⚠️

 ```js
 var [request, response, loading, error] = useFetch('https://example.com')